Computer Science vs. Computer Engineering: What’s the Difference?

 These are all important questions to ask yourself if you’re thinking about pursuing a career in tech.
 By explaining some of the core differences between popular computing majors, this guide will help you find the answers.

-Is Computer Engineering Computer Science?
+Is Computer Engineering, Computer Science?

 Many prospective students wonder, “Is computer science considered a type of engineering?”
 While terms like “computer science” and “computer engineering” are sometimes used interchangeably, they are technically separate fields that focus on different aspects of computer technology.

-For that reason, National University divides these fields of study into two separate majors: the Bachelor of Science in Electrical and Computer Engineering (BSECE) and the Bachelor of Science in Computer Science (BSCS), which is also taught at the graduate level as a Master of Science in Computer Science (MSCS) for those pursuing their master’s degree.
+Computer Science also taught at the graduate level as a Master of Science in Computer Science (MSCS) for those wanting to pursue a master’s degree.
 Each of these accredited programs can be completed online, offering convenience and flexibility to fit your busy schedule.
+Let’s take a closer look at each of these fields and potential careers.

 What’s the Difference Between Computer Science and Computer Engineering?